Complete type amalgamation for non-standard finite groups: Randomness and Fubini

 \end{definition}

 The above definition is a mere formulation of \cite[Definition 3.19]{sS17} to the locally definable context, by imposing that the restriction of $\mu$ to every definable subset $X^{\odot n}$ is definable in the sense of \cite[Definition 3.19]{sS17}.
 In particular, a definable measure of a definably amenable pair $(G,X)$ is \emph{invariant}, that is, its value is invariant under the action of $\mathrm{Aut}(\UU)$.
+Notice that whenever the measure $\mu$ is definable, given a definable subset $\varphi(x,b)$ of measure $r$ and a value $\epsilon>0$, the tuple $b$ lies in some definable subset which is contained in

+Assuming that $\mu$ is definable, its extension to the $\sigma$-algebra generated by the definable subsets of $\sbgp X$ is again invariant under left and right translations, as well as under automorphisms: Indeed, every automorphism $\tau$ of $\mathrm{Aut}(\UU)$ (likewise for left and right translations) gives rise to a measure $\mu^\tau$, such that $\mu^\tau(Y) = \mu(\tau(Y))$ for every measurable subset $Y$ of $\sbgp X$.
+Since $\mu^\tau$ agrees with $\mu$ on $\Ring$, we conclude that the $\sigma$-additive measure $\mu^\tau=\mu$ by the uniqueness of the extension.
+Thus, the measure of a Borel subset $Y$ in the space of types containing a fixed definable set $Z$ in $\Ring$ depends solely on the type of the parameters defining $Y$.

 \begin{example} Let $(G_n)_{n\in \mathbb N}$ be an infinite family of groups, each with a distinguished finite subset $X_n$.
 Expand the language of groups to a language $\LL$ including a unary predicate and set $M_n$ to be an $\LL$-structure with universe $G_n$, equipped with its group operation, and interpret the predicate as $X_n$.
 Following \cite[Section 2.6]{eH12} we can further assume that $\LL$ has predicates $Q_{r,\varphi} (y)$ for each $r$ in $\mathbb Q^{\geq 0}$ and every formula $\varphi(x,y)$ in $\LL$ such that $Q_{r,\varphi}(b)$ holds if and only if the set $\varphi(M_n,b)$ is finite with $|\varphi(M_n,b)| \le r |X_n|$.
 Note that if the original language was countable, so is the extension $\LL$.